f5devcentral/f5-agility-labs-cert/docs/class5/modules/module2.rst

    data whenever the data changes on any device in the device group.

 -  Clear the check box when you want to manually initiate each config sync operation.
-In this case, F5 networks recommends that you perform a config sync operation whenever configuration data changes on one of the devices in the device group.
+In this case, F5 recommends that you perform a config sync operation whenever configuration data changes on one of the devices in the device group.